How to apply

 - We will seek the academic/research/teaching/professional references during the application process; normally if you get long-listed.
 We will seek the employment reference (from your current line-manager) if we make you an offer.

-- In providing the referees details you are consenting to us/TMP acting on behalf of us contacting the referees and providing them with a copy of your CV.
+- In providing the referees details you are consenting to us contacting the referees and providing them with a copy of your CV.
 If you do not consent to us contacting (some or all) of your referees or us providing them with your CV, you must clearly indicate this at the time of application (noting that the long listing panel would consider your application without the benefit of references).

 - Academic referees should not (if possible) include your PhD supervisor(s) and a majority should be from a University other than your own.
 We would ask that you alert your referees to this application as soon as possible so that we can quickly obtain references should you be progressed to the long list stage.